Coffee 101: Is Instant Coffee Same as Real Coffee?

 This means that the coffee brewed from instant coffee has the same coffee flavors as ground coffee, but is a powder that dissolves in hot water to turn into coffee.

 Instant coffee is also much more recent in the history books.
 Instant coffee was invented in the 1770s by a man named John Dring in England and was originally called a coffee compound.
-In 1901 a chemist in Chicago applied for a patent for a more modernized version of instant coffee, which is the same or similar product we use today.
+In 1901 a chemist in Chicago applied for a patent for a more modernized version of instant coffee, which is the same or similar product to what we use today.

 Coffee grinds typically have a more robust flavor, fresher aroma, and a general reputation as being better than instant coffee in taste, aroma, and overall appeal.